James Mason-Redpath (He/They)

-Daisy Perkins, Yoga Instructor
+Studio Coordinator, Yoga Instructor

 Daisy has completed both a 200 hr and 500hr YTT and have a CERT IV in Yoga Teaching.
 Yoga has transformed the way she thinks and perceives the world and has given her new control over her body and mind.
 This is something that Daisy aims to pass on to our students.

 Over the last couple of years, Daisy have been teaching for Byron Yoga Centre in Byron Bay and has had a variety of private clients, all at varying points in their yoga journeys.
 As with all teachers, teaching is a skill she is constantly expanding and is eager to pass on the knowledge that she currently has and will continue to learn along the way.
 Daisy teaches in a variety of styles depending on the level of the students.
 However, she favours teaching in a Vinyasa style flowing through juicy and deep movements that allow students to really connect their mind and body through breath